12 of the Most Stressful Careers (And What to Do If You’re In One)

 11. Customer Service Representatives

-Can You Escape?
-Many move into customer success, operations, or HR roles.
+• Can You Escape?
+Many move into customer success, HR, or operations roles.

-Can You Escape?
-Many shift into corporate roles, supply chain management, or event planning.
+• Can You Escape?
+Many move into corporate roles, event planning, or logistics management.

 Final Thoughts